-On the 20 June, Instagram launched its new app IGTV.
-The new platform, aimed at creators, allowed users to upload and watch videos of up to one hour in length.
+On 20 June, Instagram launched its new app IGTV.
+The new platform, aimed at creators, allows users to upload and watch videos of up to one hour in length.

-Exactly three months on, just how effective has IGTV become amongst the brands and creators for whom it was designed?
+Exactly three months on, just how effective has IGTV become among the brands and creators for whom it was designed?
 More to the point, are audiences tuning in?

 At its launch, Instagram CEO Kevin Systrom announced that it was “time for video to move forward and evolve”, heralding the app as the perfect platform for creators and brands.

 Video giant YouTube was embraced by influencers, brands and creatives from the very outset as the primary platform for long-form video sharing.
 One of the foremost reasons for its near monopoly of the market lies in its ability to pay creators through advertising, something which IGTV has yet to implement.